Daylight (1996 film)

 Daylight is a 1996 American disaster film directed by Rob Cohen and starring Sylvester Stallone, Amy Brenneman, Viggo Mortensen, Dan Hedaya, Stan Shaw, Jay O. Sanders, Karen Young and Danielle Harris.
-The plot follows a group of people trapped inside a collapsed sewer tunnel beneath the Hudson River in Manhattan, as they struggle to escape to safety.
+The plot follows a group of people trapped inside a collapsed roadway tunnel beneath the Hudson River in Manhattan, as they struggle to escape to safety.

 Daylight was released by Universal Pictures on December 6, 1996, in the United States and on December 26 in the United Kingdom.
 The film received mixed reviews and grossed $159 million worldwide.

 Plot

 In upstate New York, barrels of volatile toxic waste are loaded onto trucks to be illegally disposed of at a site in New Jersey.
 The trucks enter a tunnel beneath the Hudson River along with other commuters, including struggling playwright Maddy Thompson, a bus of juvenile offenders, a vacationing family, an elderly couple with a dog, and athlete Roy Nord.
 Meanwhile, a gang steals a briefcase of gems and flees by car into the tunnel, pursued by the New York City Police Department (NYPD) after the gang are tracked by the victim's Electroguard-protected car.
 The gang loses control of their vehicle and crashes into one of the waste trucks, causing an explosive blast that seals the tunnel off from the outside, fills it with toxic gas, and kills dozens of commuters.

 Caught on the outside of the tunnel collapse, former New York City Emergency Medical Services Chief Kit Latura, now working as a taxi driver, rushes to help whomever he can.
 Encountering his former EMS colleagues, Kit suggests intentionally collapsing the roof to protect the trapped survivors from the fumes, but is dismissed by their commander, Wilson, who is killed when the unstable tunnel collapses further.
-Kit enters the sealed tunnel through the ventilation system, risking his life as the fans can only be slowed down for a short time.
+Kit enters the sealed tunnel through the ventilation system, risking his life as the fans can be slowed down for only a short time.

 Survivors band around Nord, who believes that he can exit through the mid-river passage, a service corridor running between the north and south tubes.
 Kit arrives and warns Nord that the passage could soon come down, but Nord dismisses the possibility.
 Kit escapes as the passage collapses, killing Nord and causing another explosion which kills a juvenile offender.